Luftwaffe 1945: The Final Year - Enhanced Edition

 Introduction: A Jet‑Age Paradox at War's End

-Insert image here: Me 262 A‑1a at a winter dispersal revetment; Jumo 004 inspection under canvas.
+Insert image here: A black-and-white photograph of the Me 262 A-1a at a winter dispersal revetment, with Jumo 004 engine inspection under canvas cover, demonstrating the operational challenges of late-war jet operations

-Insert image here: Me 262 A‑1a at a winter dispersal revetment; Jumo 004 inspection under canvas.
+Insert image here: A black-and-white photograph of the Me 262 A-1a at a winter dispersal revetment, with Jumo 004 engine inspection under canvas cover, demonstrating the operational challenges of late-war jet operations

 Jet age at the end of an era: speed in the air, vulnerability on the ground.